 Having bought the Sydney ILIAD 62, the couple will explore the Australian region, in particular the Gold Coast and Tasmania, before moving the boat to the Caribbean.
 When we saw the 62, it just felt like our fully fitted home already!” they enthuse.

 It’s quite a home, being 48 tonnes loaded, so they’re starting out with an Australian skipper and crew to show them the ropes.
-“When I talked up to this boat at the show it was huge, which made me a little nervous, especially with the flybridge as well,” Delores concludes. but when I walked on it gave me the feel of a Tell-outfitted home; not something that came at of a factory, and not ostentatious.
-The ILIAD dis subtle, understated and quality.”
+“When I walked up to this boat at the show it was huge, which made me a little nervous, especially with the flybridge as well,” Delores concludes.
+“But when I walked on, it gave me the feel of a Tell-outfitted home; not something that came at of a factory, and not ostentatious.
+The ILIAD 62 is subtle, understated and quality.”